akbarazimifar/PROFILEGPT/README.md

-# OSINTGPT
+# PROFILEGPT
-OSINTGPT is a tool for analyzing profiles and hashtags on Twitter.
+PROFILEGPT is a tool for analyzing profiles and hashtags on Twitter.
 The application exploits various technologies and APIs to collect data and generate information for users.

 ## Features